 Director of Religion Research

 Alan Cooperman is director of religion research at the Pew Research Center.
 He is an expert on religion’s role in U.S. politics and has reported on religion in Russia, the Middle East and Europe.
 He plays a central role in planning the project’s research agenda and writing its reports.
 Before joining the Pew Research Center, he was a national reporter and editor at the Washington Post and a foreign correspondent for the Associated Press and U.S. News & World Report.
 He graduated magna cum laude from Harvard in 1982 and started in journalism at the Berkshire Eagle in Pittsfield, Mass.
-He is an author of Mormons in America, Muslim Americans and the U.S. Religious Knowledge Survey, “Nones” on the Rise and A Portrait of Jewish Americans.
+He is an author of Mormons in America, Muslim Americans, the U.S. Religious Knowledge Survey, “Nones” on the Rise and A Portrait of Jewish Americans.
 He also was the primary editor of Global Christianity and Global Restrictions on Religion.
 He has appeared on numerous media outlets, including NPR, BBC, Radio Free Europe/Radio Liberty, the NewsHour, NBC, ABC, CBS, CNN, Fox, MSNBC and C-SPAN.